To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Republicans and Democrats say privately that any agreement would likely include an extension of middle-class tax cuts that had been set to expire at the end of the year, with increased tax rates at upper incomes – a priority that was central to Obama's re-election campaign.

 A person familiar with the talks, who said the president was reviewing his proposal from a week ago, when he urged lawmakers to preserve tax cuts for most while letting rates rise above incomes of $250,000 a year.
-At the same time, Obama said lawmakers should extend unemployment benefits for the long-term jobless.
-The person was unauthorized to discuss the private meeting publicly and spoke on condition of anonymity.

 House of Representatives Speaker John Boehner, House Democratic Leader Nancy Pelosi, McConnell and Reid and were all attending Friday's White House meeting.
 Vice President Joe Biden and Treasury Secretary Timothy Geithner also attended.